-Is solar risky for mining operations?
+Is solar for mines operationally reliable?

 Avoiding operational risks is a key aspect of being successful in the mining industry, which is recognized as being traditionally quite conservative and risk-averse.
 Given that any downtime or disturbance to the operations of a mine can lead to very large financial losses, any risk associated with deploying new or untested technologies is not an option.